Resources On Indigenous Peoples

 The Centre offers support to Aboriginal students to help them establish and maintain solid relationships as well as manage conflicts.
 The Centre can help whether you are facing cultural, social, financial, location or any other challenges.

 The Shkagamik-Kwe Health Centre is an Aboriginal Health Access Centre that is dedicated to balanced and healthy lifestyles through quality, holistic, culturally relevant health services to the First Nations, Métis and Inuit individuals and their families in the Greater City of Sudbury and partnering First Nation Communities.
 They Engage in clinical, social, economic and cultural initiatives that will promote the health of all Aboriginal people and promotes community building through partnerships, education and advocacy.

 The purpose of the Friendship Centre is to assist Aboriginal people migrating to or already living in the Greater City of Sudbury.
-The Centre has developed and implemented programs and activities that serve the social, cultural and recreational needs of the Aboriginal community.
-The N’Swakamok Native Friendship Centre is committed to preserving language and culture, enhancing quality of life and empowering family and community by providing supports, services and partnerships for the Aboriginal community in urban setting.
+The Centre has developed and implemented programs and activities that serve the social, cultural, and recreational needs of the Aboriginal community.
+The N’Swakamok Native Friendship Centre is committed to preserving language and culture, enhancing quality of life, and empowering family and community by providing supports, services, and partnerships for the Aboriginal community in an urban setting.